 Mount Athos Monasteries

 Located in Chalkidiki (a couple of hours southeast of Thessaloniki), the sacred mount Athon is one of the most mysterious landmarks in Greece.
-Surrounded by a rocky mountain terrain and deep forests, the secluded area is home to 20 unique Orthodox monasteries, 17 greek ones, one Russian, one Serbian, and one Bulgarian.
+Surrounded by rocky mountain terrain and deep forests, the secluded area is home to 20 unique Orthodox monasteries, 17 greek ones, one Russian, one Serbian, and one Bulgarian.

-What so special about Athos and its monasteries is that the whole area is an autonomous region with special regulations.
+What is so special about Athos and its monasteries is that the whole area is an autonomous region with special regulations.
 And their most famous rule is – no women allowed!
 Yes, the monasteries of Athos are a strictly boys-only club.

 If you are a male and you wish to visit, you’ll find a plethora of exciting artifacts, artworks, and manuscripts.
 Keep in mind, however, you need to request special permission from the Permit Office in Thessaloniki around six months before your trip to Athos.

 Next, we have another group of churches, this time available for both men and women.
 While there are plenty of picturesque and unique temples worldwide, the Meteora monasteries are certainly a one-of-a-kind sight, as picture-perfect as possible.